-Figure 43 shows an example of an external reference driving both VINB and VREF.
+Figure 40 shows an example of an external reference driving both VINB and VREF.
 In this case, both the common mode voltage and input span are directly dependent on the value of VREF.
 More specifically, the common-mode voltage is equal to VREF while the input span is equal to $2\times VREF$.
 Thus, the valid input range extends from 0 to $2\times VREF$.
-If, for example, the REF191, a 2.048 external reference, were selected, the valid input range extends from 0 V to 4.096 V. In this case, 1 LSB of the AD9240 corresponds to 0.250 mV.
+For example, if the REF191, a 2.048 external reference, was selected, the valid input range extends from 0 V to 4.096 V. In this case, 1 LSB of the AD9241 corresponds to 0.250 mV.
 It is essential that a minimum of a 10 μF capacitor in parallel with a 0.1 μF low inductance ceramic capacitor decouple the reference output to ground.

-Figure 43.
+Figure 40.
 Input Range = 0 V to $2 \times VREF$